-1.1.1 Surface parking shall be located to the side or rear of buildings and screened from streets and sidewalks, except in the Richview Road Subdistrict.

-1.1.2 Surface parking located to the side of a building shall be limited to one double loaded aisle.

-1.1.3 Lighting for all parking areas shall be appropriate in function and scale for both the pedestrian and vehicular traffic.

-1.1.4 The lighting style shall be ornamental and/or consistent with the surrounding architecture.

-1.1.5 'Box' or 'cobra' style lighting is prohibited.

-1.1.6 All illumination should be shielded from adjacent properties.

-1.1.7 Provide perimeter landscaping and interior landscaping of surface parking lots per City of Clarksville Landscape Ordinance.
+- 1.1.1 Surface parking shall be located to the side or rear of buildings and screened from streets and sidewalks, except in the Richview Road and Dover Crossing Subdistricts and all Transitional Zones. - 1.1.2 Surface parking located to the side of a building shall be limited to one double loaded aisle. - 1.1.3 Lighting for all parking areas shall be appropriate in function and scale for both pedestrian and vehicular traffic. - 1.1.4 The lighting style shall be ornamental and/or consistent with the surrounding architecture. - 1.1.5 'Box' or 'cobra' style lighting is prohibited. - 1.1.6 All illumination shall be downward facing and shielded from adjacent properties. - 1.1.7 Provide perimeter landscaping and interior landscaping of surface parking lots per the Landscaping Chapter of the Zoning Ordinance.